If you’re looking for some fun men’s group work to get your social circle began.

 - Encourage group discussions: This doesn’t have to be cheesy; go around the room and catch up on each other’s life.
 If a man has something he’d like to get some feedback on, he should do so.

-- Book clubs are a wonderful way to meet new people: Again, that may sound cheesy, but in my opinion, men enjoy offering their opinions on many topics.
+- Book clubs are an excellent way to meet new people: Again, that may sound cheesy, but in my opinion, men enjoy offering their views on many topics.
 If the group isn’t finding common ground on its own, you can start by selecting a book and setting aside time to discuss it.

 - Breakfast is preferable to lunch: Lunch feels like a work meeting, and dinner can feel rushed.
 But remember the last time you had breakfast with your buddies?
 It’s a pleasant way to begin the day.